openintegrationhub/openintegrationhub.github.io/docs/Getting Started/LocalInstallationGuide.md

 ## Install Minikube

-Make certain minikube is installed, configured, and started.
+Make sure minikube is installed, configured, and started.
 The command for allocating sufficient resources is

     minikube start --memory 8192 --cpus 4